-"Activity engagement is so often argued to be an important dimension of successful aging (and more specifically, the preservation of intellectual function in old age) that the 'use it or lose it' conjecture already appears to be an established fact of cognitive aging," the research team writes in the study paper, which appears in The BMJ.
+"Activity engagement is so often argued to be an important dimension of successful aging (and more specifically, the preservation of intellectual function in old age) that the 'use it or lose it' conjecture already appears to be an established fact of cognitive aging," the research team writes in the

 "We aimed to re-examine this claim by analyzing the effects of activity engagement on cognitive test performance and the trajectory of that performance in late adulthood," the investigators explain.

 Impact or no impact?

 The researchers analyzed the data of 498 participants who were all born in 1936 and had taken an intelligence test — The Moray House Test — when they were 11 years old, as part of the Scottish Mental Survey of 1947.
 The team collected this information through the archives of the Scottish Council for Research in Education, which holds records of the Scottish Mental Survey.

 At the beginning of the current study, the participants were around 64 years old and had provided information about their educational history and mental abilities at baseline.

 They all agreed to undertake additional tests, assessing memory and mental processing speeds, as well as other measurements of cognitive function, on up to five different occasions over the following 15 years.

 These included digit symbol substitution tests, auditory-verbal learning tests, and assessments measuring the participants' interest in reading and problem solving, their critical thinking, and intellectual curiosity.